School attendance

 Did you know?

-Missing out on just 17 days of school can cause a drop in grade across all subjects at GCSE Level?
+Missing out on just 17 days of school could cause a drop in grade across all subjects at GCSE Level?

 Bridgend Early Help Services